 Current HIV treatments offer effective protection against the virus, so that people with the virus are living for longer, but people who have HIV remain especially susceptible to the risks of smoking.

-Compared with other smokers, they are more likely to experience:
+Compared with other smokers, they are

 - White mouth sores